fabmax/physx-jni/README.md

 ## Building
 You can build the bindings yourself.
-However, this requires `cmake`, `python3` and the C++ compiler appropriate to your platform (Visual Studio 2022 (Community) on Windows / clang on Linux):
+However, this requires `cmake`, `python3` and the C++ compiler appropriate to your platform (Visual Studio 2022 (Community) on Windows, clang on Linux, and Xcode on MacOS):
 ```
 # Clone this repo
 git clone https://github.com/fabmax/physx-jni.git